openedx/docs.openedx.org/source/community/release_notes/redwood.rst

 -  The scripts related to user retirement across all services have been moved to the ``edx-platform`` repository.
-If you’ve been using the tubular repo to run retirement scripts you should update your code.*
+If you’ve been using the `unsupported tubular repository <https://github.com/openedx-unsupported/tubular>`_ to run retirement scripts you should update your code.*

    -  *Relevant Tickets*